patternfly/patternfly-org/packages/v4/src/content/accessibility/tabs/tabs.md

 **Tabs** allow users to navigate between views within the same page or context.

-**Keyboard users** should be able to use **Tab** and **Shift + Tab** navigate to and between tabs.
+**Keyboard users** should be able to use standard keyboard user navigation (**Tab** and **Shift + Tab**) to move to and between tabs.
-Keyboard users should also be able to select tab using **Enter** and **Space**.
-Disabled tabs cannot receive browser focus.
-Whenever a disabled tab needs to be able to receive browser focus, such as in the case of disabled tabs with a tooltip, set `aria-disabled` to true.
+Keyboard users should also be able to select a tab using **Enter** and **Space**.
+Disabled tabs cannot receive browser focus by default.
+Whenever a disabled tab needs to be able to receive browser focus, such as in the case of disabled tabs with a tooltip, use the `isAriaDisabled` prop instead of `isDisabled`.

-**Screen reader users** should be made aware that the tabs interactable, and which tab is currently active using `aria-selected="true"` on the active tab, and `aria-selected="false"` on the non-active tabs.
+**Screen reader users** should be made aware that the tabs are interactable screen reader cursor focus, and which tab is currently active using `aria-selected="true"` on the active tab, and `aria-selected="false"` on the non-active tabs.
 Additionally, all buttons and controls used to maneuver the tabs (i.e. the left and right scroll buttons and the expandable tab toggle) should be labelled.

 The following props/attributes have been added for you or are customizable in PatternFly: